 Kingmaker is Alexa-Sascha’s passion project and she is thrilled to bring Gertrude Bell’s amazing life to the screen.
 Co-written with Brad Rister, Kingmaker was a Quarterfinalist in the Academy Nicholl Fellowships in Screenwriting, and was a Top-3 Finalist in the Final Draft Big Break Screenwriting Contest.
 Alexa-Sascha was invited to speak at the Tomouh Community of Leaders 2019 Retreat in Bath, England with her speech entitled, Kingmaker: The Creation of Modern Arabia and the Power of Film to Impact Change.
 Shortly thereafter, Alexa-Sascha was nominated and approved for membership, and most recently, was asked to join the Tomouh Community of Leaders Membership Committee.

 Alexa-Sascha is an alumna of the Sony Pictures Television Diverse Directors Program and the American Film Institute's Directing Workshop for Women.
 She co-wrote (with Steve Skrovan, Seinfeld, Everybody Loves Raymond), the feature comedy Wiedervereinigung, which she will also be directing.
 Wiedervereinigung is being produced by Philip Schulz-Deyle (Snowden, Eine ganz heisse Nummer).
-Alexa-Sascha and Brad are currently co-writing the novel of her 70's spy thriller feature screenplay, The Priest Who Knew Too Much.
+Alexa-Sascha and Brad are currently co-writing the novel of their 70's East German spy thriller feature, The Priest Who Knew Too Much.

 Recent projects include Broken, a dramatic short film which had its World Premiere at the Sonoma International Film Festival and Trainers, a comedy web series, which premiered at FOX and was picked up for distribution through Comediva.
 For her short crime thriller, The Honeysting, Alexa-Sascha was awarded the Panavision New Filmmaker grant and the Humane Society of United States Animal in Content in Entertainment (ACE) grant.
 The film was selected as part of the Tribeca Film Institute's ReFrame Collection and received a Worldwide All-Media distribution deal through Shorts International, where it continues to air in the U.S., Europe, Middle East, and Africa on the channel ShortsTV.
 The Honeysting was also showcased in ShortsHD's program, '100 Films by Her,' and Alexa-Sascha was recently featured on ShortsHD's "Filmmaker Spotlight."